Currently Accepting:

 Self Acceptance - Grief - Adulting 101

 Wondering if your teen might be neurodivergent?
 Hearing terms like ADHD or Autism can be overwhelming.
 I have worked with teens who are diagnosed with ADHD or Autism, as well as those who haven't had an assessment.
 As a parent, you might also be looking for support with setting limits while helping your adolescent mature with the confidence to make mistakes.
-Neurodiverse teens can struggle between masking their behaviours and learning to accept themselves for the unique and awesome people they are.
-I can support your teen (and you) in navigating through the daily grind of school/friends/family/social media in a way that works for them, not always for everyone else.

 Whether you're reaching out for yourself or for your teen, I offer an approach that respects your unique experiences and supports growth at your own pace.